List of The Dark Tower characters: Nort

 Appeared in The Gunslinger.
 Nort dies twice: once prior to Roland's stay in Tull, and once later at Roland's hand.
 Alice retells the story of Nort's first death—and subsequent resurrection—to Roland.
 Nort dies in Sheb's bar.
 He is described as a drunk and a user of devil-grass—one who has graduated from smoking it to chewing it, to Roland's shock and disgust.
 On the afternoon that he dies, The Man in Black appears and revives him in front of the regulars in the bar.
 He then hands Alice a note which states that if she speaks the code word "nineteen" to Nort, he will tell her of the secrets beyond Death.
 The note is intended as a trap; Alice eventually falls prey to it and says the word, triggering a town-wide frenzy against Roland in which he kills the entire population.
 Nort is last seen hanging above Sheb's bar, spread-eagled and crucified with wooden pegs, with a large and purple cloven hoof on his forehead.
 It is unclear who committed this crime, but it is likely the work of either Sylvia Pittston—who had referenced the cloven hoof in her sermon—or one of her followers, over whom she had a high degree of control.

 Olive Thorin

 Wife of Hart Thorin first seen in Wizard and Glass.
 Despite being pushed aside by her husband in favour of Susan Delgado, she was kind to Susan and tried to help her escape Mejis.
 Out of the original meeting between the townspeople and Roland, Cuthbert and Alain, she was the only one who Roland liked.
 Helped Susan escape from Mejis; however, was killed by Clay Reynolds before Susan was returned by Rhea for the reaping.

 Sheb

 Sheb was a piano player first seen in The Gunslinger.
 He was in Mejis at some point of his life before ending up in Tull.
 He originally did not recognise Roland until Roland prompts him by mentioning Susan Delgado.
 He is killed by Roland.
-He is seen again in Wizard and Glass in a minor role during Roland's tale from Mejis.
+He is seen again in Wizard and Glass, playing piano at the Travellers' Rest bar in the Mejis village of Hambry.